MakeSchool-Tutorials/Makestagram-Swift-V2/P8-Uploading-Photos-Parse/content.md

     photoTakingHelper = PhotoTakingHelper(viewController: self.tabBarController!, callback: { (image: UIImage?) in
       if let image = image {
         let imageData = UIImageJPEGRepresentation(image, 0.8)!
-        let imageFile = PFFile(data: imageData)
+        let imageFile = PFFile(data: imageData)!
-        guard imageFile!.save() else {
-          // you should let the user know an error occurred
-          // but for now we'll just print print("unable to save image")
-          return
-        }
+        imageFile.saveInBackground()
 >
         let post = PFObject(className: "Post")
         post["imageFile"] = imageFile
-        guard post.save() else {
-          // you should let the user know an error occurred
-          // but for now we'll just print print("unable to save post")
-          return
+        post.saveInBackground()
       }
-      }
     })

 There shouldn't be too many surprises in these lines.
 The most interesting one is the very first one.
 We turn the `UIImage` into an `NSData` instance because the `PFFile` class needs an `NSData` argument for its initializer.
+But what is that `!` doing at the end?!
+It takes the optional returned, and _force_ unwraps it.
+But, keep in mind that by using _force_, the application will crash if it fails.
+It will raise an unhandled exception and boom! your app has crashed.
+The documentation for Swift explains that this is only meant to be used if a failure to unwrap is considered to be a total failure.

+Also, what does the `0.8` represent? `UIImageJPEGRepresentation` takes a mandatory _float_ argument from 0.0 to 1.0 of JPEG image quality.
+The higher the number, the higher the quality but the larger the size as well.
+A lower number represents lower quality but a smaller file size as well.

-Then we create and `save` the `PFFile`.
+Next we create and `save` the `PFFile`.

 In the next step we create a `PFObject` of type post.
 We assign the `"imageFile"` to this post and then save it as well.